HDFGroup/hdf-rest-api/AttrOps/PUT_Attributes.rst

 domain
 ^^^^^
-The domain containing the attribute's parent object.
+The domain containing the attributes' parent objects.
 This parameter is optional if the domain is specified in the request headers.

 Request Headers